 - OEM parts repair

 - CNC machining

 - Expedited repairs

 Because Skylift machines are fully proportional hydraulic, the majority of customers are able to resolve issues instantly so that they can continue operating them in the field.
 In severe cases, they bring equipment into our service center or to a distributor.

 Some competitors use electronics over hydraulics, making their machines more prone to failure that can’t easily be fixed in the field.
 Rather than tried-and-true hydraulic controls, when electronics run the whole machine, a computer is needed to diagnose a problem.
 Meanwhile, if electronic components are down, the machine isn’t operational.
 Skylift’s hydraulic systems withstand environments that are damp, cold or very warm better than electronics.

 The one exception is our MD6000 E-Series hybrid green machine.
-For issues other than the battery system, repairs are the same as Skylift blue machines.
+For issues other than the battery system, repairs are the same as standard Skylift machines.
 If customers need to check battery voltage or if the system is showing a code, this can be checked using a cell phone.
 Only the battery system requires specialty repair, however, if the battery system is not operational, the machine can still be used in diesel mode.

 Interested in learning more or have any questions about easement machine maintenance and servicing?
 Contact us today.